 My mother has often told me I was a bubbly, happy child.
 Until one day I wasn’t.
-I became shy and lacked confidence.
+I became shy and lacked confidence (but continued to be very sensitive and tuned it to others).
 It wasn’t just the teacher’s foghorn comment.
-It was the many moments of coming to the conclusion that the way I was expressing my emotions and speaking my truth was not acceptable.
-It seemed to upset people, make them shut down or get angry and at times led to me being punished.
-To belong and to be enough I needed to be different.
+It was the many moments of coming to the conclusion that the way I was expressing my emotions and speaking my truth was not acceptable to the world and didn’t fit into the ‘good girl’ persona.
+It seemed to upset people, make them shut down or get angry or uncomfortable.
+I decided that to belong and be enough I needed to be different.
 So I changed.

 Do you see yourself in that Little Kerry version of me?
 Is it possible that you too shut down your voice and your truth?
-I am writing this to say that, firstly, that shutting down is very likely a big part of why you battle with chronic fatigue now (and most specifically thyroid issues (throat/voice), if present) and, secondly, your chronic fatigue could very possibly be the rallying call to make a change and come back to you and your soul’s longing for more.
+I am writing this to say, firstly, that shutting down is very likely a big part of why you battle with chronic fatigue now (and most specifically with thyroid issues (throat/voice), if present) and, secondly, your chronic fatigue could very possibly be the rallying call to make a change and come back to you and your soul’s longing to be more.

 Have you ever felt like you could be so much more than what you currently are?
-Like a deep longing to fulfil some kind of potential that constantly eludes you but never goes too far out of sight to be lost forever?
-And, now your fatigue frustrates you even more because it seems to make it more impossible to fulfil that fullest potential you can viscerally sense?
+Like a deep longing to fulfil some kind of potential that constantly eludes you but never leaves you?
+And, now your fatigue frustrates you even more because it seems to make it more impossible to fulfil that full potential you can viscerally sense?

 That has been my experience.
 I can truly say I have never been happier, more deeply trusting of life or felt more connected to those around me than I am right now because of what Adrenal Fatigue Syndrome helped me to learn.
 I have a deep sense of who I am and who I am not.
-Sometimes I fall back into the old patterns, especially when I allow myself to focus on fear of lack and scarcity (this has been my big learning this year) and then I get tired again.
+Sometimes I fall back into the old patterns, especially when I allow myself to focus on fear of lack and scarcity and then I get tired again.
 But as soon as I entertain the old patterns my fatigue is the foghorn that warns me to steer clear of that path and I step back into the place of listening, receiving and allowing.